aaronwins356/RLBot/README.md

-# Phoenix Heuristic Rocket League Bot
+# Phoenix Rocket League Bot

 Phoenix is a fresh take on your Rocket League automation setup.
-Instead of relying on a neural-network policy file, the bot combines robust heuristics with a library of scripted mechanics (fast aerials, half flips, panic clears).
+The bot relies on a tuned set of heuristics and scripted mechanics (fast aerials, half flips, panic clears) so the car always has something purposeful to do on the pitch.
-The result is a dependable, easy-to-run opponent that no longer requires extra training artifacts.
+The behaviour is intentionally lightweight and ships without any external training artefacts so you can understand every decision the bot makes.

 ---

 ## 1. What this project delivers

-* Plug-and-play Rocket League bot which runs entirely on rule-based logic.
+* Plug-and-play Rocket League bot driven entirely by transparent heuristics.
 * Scripted routines for kick-offs, recoveries, clears, and striking plays.
-* Clean Python modules so you can tweak behaviour without digging through machine-learning code.
+* Clean Python modules that you can tweak without hunting down training code or external assets.

-The repository now has **no external policy checkpoint requirements**.
-Every match starts with the heuristic pilot immediately.

 ---